When designing or upgrading a system which relies on a network, bandwidth is always a concern.

-Rockwell’s Ethernet/IP Capacity Tool, which can be freely downloaded here, allows the user to select a platform, add different types of I/O and network devices, and then calculates how many CIP and TCP connections are consumed along with the packets per second (PPS) needed to service the network.
+Rockwell’s Ethernet/IP Capacity Tool, which can be freely downloaded here or here, allows the user to select a platform, add different types of I/O and network devices, and then calculates how many CIP and TCP connections are consumed along with the packets per second (PPS) needed to service the network.

 Below I’ll walk you step by step through using this tool to calculate the connections and PPS requirements of a sample system:

 Step 1: Using this link, download and install the Ethernet/IP Capacity Tool.
 Once installed, launch it from the Windows Start Menu as shown below:

 Step 7: With the four Point I/O racks added, press the “Compute” button found half way down on the left side of the program.
 This returns the number of connections and PPS used, as well as how many are remaining.
 Since we are still within our limits all the results are green: